softprops/picture-show/README.md

 #### js and css

-You can customize your show with css and javascript but adding a `css/custom.css` or `js/custom.js` /yourshow directory.
+You can customize your show with css and javascript by adding a `css/custom.css` or `js/custom.js` /yourshow directory.
 The content will then be added to the shows header.

 #### files